 When you file a bankruptcy, the creditors may no longer post that payments are not being made or being paid late.
 Many times, when you work with a debt consolidation company, the creditors will report negatively every month during the repayment plan.
 In addition, you will not be able to begin rebuilding your credit until after you have completed the plan.

-Most of my clients have debts beside credit cards that they need to have addressed, like medical bills or old cable or cell phone bills.
+Most of my clients have debts besides credit cards that they need to have addressed, like medical bills or old cable or cell phone bills.
 Most debt consolidation programs will only work with credit card debt.
-In a Chapter 13 bankruptcy, you will be able to address all of your debts and make sure that you have a payment plan that will assist you to become completely debt free.
+In a Chapter 13 bankruptcy, you will be able to address all of your debts and make sure that you have a payment plan that will assist you to become completely debt-free.

-If you are considering a debt consolidation program, you need to make sure that you have all the facts and not just the ones that some one in the credit card industry wants you to know.
-Contact Hampton Roads Legal Services at 757-320-2010 to schedule a free consultation so you have all the facts that you need before deciding what is the best method for dealing with your debts in Virginia.
+If you are considering a debt consolidation program, you need to make sure that you have all the facts and not just the ones that someone in the credit card industry wants you to know.
+Contact Hampton Roads Legal Services at 757-276-6555 to schedule a free consultation so you have all the facts that you need before deciding what is the best method for dealing with your debts in Virginia.

 Find this article helpful?
 Like us on Facebook and receive our updates on a regular basis!